If you watch over a young child, you probably know how common earaches can be.

 You get these infections in your middle ear.
 It’s an air-filled space behind your eardrum.
 It holds tiny, vibrating bones that pick up sound waves so you can hear.

 A cold, the flu, or even allergies can all bring one on, too.
 That’s because they tend to cause congestion and swelling in your nasal passages and throat.
-When fluid builds up, it can increase your chance of an ear infection.
+When fluid builds up and doesn't drain effectively, it can increase your chance of an ear infection.

 Ear infections tend to occur more in fall and winter because upper-respiratory infections such as cold and flu are on the rise then, too.
 Children who are 2 and younger get more ear infections because of the small size and shape of their Eustachian tubes.

 Bottles and pacifiers: If children drink from a bottle while lying down or use a pacifier, then they’re more likely to get ear infections.